-- 5.2 The AIFMs use the following principles to select the additional PAI indicators: - 5.3 Materiality: to account for the probability of occurrence and the severity of the PAIs. - 5.4 Alignment: with PGIM's strategic initiatives and priorities for the relevant asset class. - 5.5 Ongoing relevance: Additional indicators selected are binary rather than relative, which means that the data is likely to be consistent year-on-year and the indicators will stay relevant. - 5.6 Degree of interpretation associated with calculation/derivation of metric: to ensure there is, and will continue to be, accurate and repeatable reporting. - 5.7 Availability of data: to ensure there is, and will continue to be, sufficient, accurate and meaningful coverage for reporting.
+- 5.5 Ongoing relevance: Additional indicators selected are binary rather than relative, which means that the data is likely to be consistent year-on-year and the indicators will stay relevant. - 5.6 Degree of interpretation associated with calculation/derivation of metric: to ensure there is, and will continue to be, accurate and repeatable reporting. - 5.7 Availability of data: to ensure there is, and will continue to be, sufficient, accurate and meaningful coverage for reporting.